LEARN ABOUT OUR RIVERS

 THE SMITH RIVER

-The Smith River in Northern California is the state’s wildest river, and it’s the only completely undammed watershed in the state.
-Salmon should be thriving in the Smith, however unregulated Easter lily farming is poisoning the Smith River estuary and harming protected salmon species.
-The pesticides are also causing health issues in the Smith River community, which has the highest rates of mortality due to heart disease, stroke, and chronic lower respiratory disease in the state.
-Smith River Easter lily bulbs are sold throughout the country as part of Easter celebrations.
-We ask that the public boycott non-organic Easter lilies until their chemical pollution is regulated.
+The Smith River in Northern California is the state’s wildest river and the only completely undammed watershed in California.
+It should be a refuge for salmon, yet unregulated Easter lily farming is poisoning the Smith River estuary and harming protected salmon species.
+Pesticide use is also impacting the health of the Smith River community, which has the highest mortality rates from heart disease, stroke, and chronic lower respiratory disease in the state.
+Smith River Easter lily bulbs are sold nationwide as part of Easter celebrations, and we ask the public to boycott non-organic Easter lilies until their chemical pollution is meaningfully regulated.

 THE EEL RIVER